-- 100% of tuition paid and fees, minus registration fees, through the fifth business day of the session. - No refund on or after the sixth business day of the second week of the session.
+- 100% of tuition and fees through the 5th business day of the session. - No refund on or after the 6th business day of the session.

 Short Courses

 Tuition will be refunded to students officially withdrawn from short courses (those meeting less than a full semester) based on the following schedule: